Statistical Agnostic Regression: a machine learning method to validate regression models: Materials and Methods

 \subsection{ANOVA and the analysis of residuals in ML}

-In classical regression \cite{Chatterjee06} results are tested for significance by assessing the analysis of variance of the residuals $r=y_i-\hat{y}_i$.
+In classical regression \cite{Chatterjee06} results are tested for significance by assessing the analysis of variance of the residuals $r=y-\hat{y}$.
 As aforementioned, the $F^*$-statistic is compared to an F-distribution with $P=1$ numerator and $N-2$ denominator degrees of freedom and the p-value, or the probability that we get this statistic as large as we did under the null-hypothesis, is determined.
-This is also known as the formal test for the slope parameter $\upbeta_1$ and, if the linear model assumptions are fulfilled, can be extended to evaluate the residuals obtained by ML methods.
+This is also known as the formal test for the slope parameter $\upbeta_1$ and, if all the model assumptions are fulfilled, can be extended to evaluate the residuals obtained by ML methods.

 Another possibility for drawing conclusions about the population (and not only the particular observed sample) is by the use of confidence intervals.
-Confidence intervals and hypothesis tests are two different ways of learning about the values of population parameters ($\beta_0$ and $\upbeta_1$).
+Confidence intervals and hypothesis tests are two different ways of learning about the values of population parameters ($\upbeta_0$ and $\upbeta_1$).
 Both approximations can be conducted on ML residuals as well to demonstrate the reliability of the results, however this is rarely found in the ML literature and there is a trend to exclusively show different performance scores based on empirical measures; e.g. accuracy in learning curves.

-Similar to the permutation analysis proposed for group comparisons \cite{Bullmore99}, we can test the power of the proposed SAR method by comparing a set of Monte Carlo simulations with the expected loss of the null distribution, following the ideas presented in previous sections.
-We estimate the $1-\beta$ by counting the number of times the corrected empirical loss was less than the averaged power of the observation.
+Similar to the permutation analysis proposed for group comparisons \cite{Bullmore99}, we can test the power $(1-\beta)$ of the proposed SAR test by comparing a set of Monte Carlo simulations with the expected loss under $H_0$, following the ideas presented in previous sections.
+We estimate the power $(1-\beta)$ by counting the number of times the corrected empirical loss was less than the averaged loss when $\upbeta=0$.